Skip to main content

 • Subject Areas

-• A subject area is a collection of related tables and measures — such as “Sales,” “Finance,” or “Inventory.”
+• A subject area is a collection of related tables and measures — for example, “Sales,” “Finance,” or “Inventory.”

-• Each subject area typically maps to a single Business Model from the logical layer.
+• Each subject area typically corresponds to a single Business Model from the logical layer.

 • Presentation Tables

-• Represent business entities like “Customer,” “Product,” or “Revenue Metrics.”
+• These represent business entities such as “Customer,” “Product,” or “Revenue Metrics.”

-• These can be renamed to more user-friendly labels compared to their logical counterparts.
+• Presentation tables can be renamed to more user-friendly labels compared to their logical counterparts.

 • Presentation Columns